Family of Massapequa man missing after kayak sinks hopes to bring him home

 “Lake Crescent is a deep and very cold body of water with surface water temperatures near 50-degrees this time of year,” the release said.
 “Sudden immersion into cold water will impact a person’s breathing and over time, their ability to move extremities.”

-Family members are hoping to raise money through a GoFundMe page to pay a search and recovery team to comb the lake for his brother and bring him home, Austin Valenti said.
+Family members are hoping to raise money through a GoFundMe page to pay a search and recovery team to comb the lake and bring his brother home, Austin Valenti said.

-He described his brother as an outdoorsman who also worked for a hedge fund and was "the biggest adventure guy."
+He described his brother as an outdoorsman — "the biggest adventure guy" — and said he worked for a hedge fund.